Erudika/paraio.org/src/monolite/partials/031-microsoft.md

 category: Security
 ---

-**Update:** From v1.17.1 we support an easier way to login with Microsoft [through the API](#034-api-jwt-signin).
+> This describes the web flow authentication with Microsoft.
+You could also login with an existing access token from
-Authentication is implemented using JWT tokens instead of cookies.
+> Microsoft [through the API](#034-api-jwt-signin).
+This web flow sets a cookie, the API returns a JWT instead.

 First of all you need to have your API credentials ready by creating an app on Microsoft.
 Then add them to your `application.conf` configuration file: